yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_get_all_catalog_applications.rst

 CommandLineParams    | The command line parameters for the app at startup.
 ==================== ======================================================================

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to get the details of all applications published for a catalog in a customer’s account using Powershell.
+This example illustrates how to get the details of all applications published for a catalog in a customer’s account using PowerShell.

 .. code-block:: powershell